typelevel/cats-effect/site/src/main/tut/datatypes/io.md

   }
 ```

-Normally a function like this would eventually yield a stack overflow error on top of the JVM.
-By using `IO.suspend` and doing all of those cycles using `IO`'s run-loop, its evaluation is lazy and it's going to use constant memory.
+Normally a function like this would eventually yield a stack overflow
+error on top of the JVM.
+By using `IO.suspend` and doing all of those
+cycles using `IO`'s run-loop, its evaluation is lazy and it's going to
+use constant memory.
+This would work with `flatMap` as well, of
+course, `suspend` being just nicer in this example.

-Of course, we could describe this function using Scala's `@tailrec` mechanism, however by using `IO` we can also preserve fairness by inserting asynchronous boundaries:
+Of course, we could describe this function using Scala's `@tailrec`
+mechanism, however by using `IO` we can also preserve fairness by
+inserting asynchronous boundaries:

 ```tut:silent
 import cats.implicits._